GDC 2026 POST-MORTEM

 What surprised me was the energy shift: start a conversation about market conditions, and the room is cautious, resigned.
 Mention AI, and something flips.
 CEOs who have no business being this deep in the weeds were describing what agents they built on the plane over.

-The most honest AI conversation I had was with a CEO of a large company with over 1,000 employees, who told me where they had actually seen results: not in game development, but in back-office operations.
-Accounting, process automation, everything under the COO.
-Unglamorous.
-Effective.
+The most honest AI conversation I had?
+It must have been with a CEO of a large company with over 1,000 employees, who told me where they had actually seen results: not in game development, but in back-office operations.
+Accounting, process automation, essentially everything under the COO.
+All the unglamorous stuff.
 That's what genuine adoption looks like when the pressure to deliver is real.

 That last part is the one nobody is saying loudly: AI-native teams make post-2022 funded studios look obsolete.
 Here’s what I saw time and time again.
 Two studios are showing a demo.
 One spent three years and millions of dollars to build theirs.
 The other one achieved a similar-looking demo within just weeks and with no funding.
 The demo built with AI was not great.
 But it was always good enough to make the other team look both slow and expensive.

-Full stop.
 The multi-billion-dollar generalist funds have exited gaming because the returns haven't materialized.
 On mobile, only Turkish startups continue to get funded.
-And while PC gaming is growing, it’s a publishing model, not a venture model.
+And while PC gaming is growing, it’s simply not a business that fits the venture capital model.

 The "veteran founder with 15 years of experience" profile that once attracted capital is being viewed with increasing skepticism.
 Investors are leaning toward younger, AI-native founders who don't carry the weight of old playbooks.

 What's replacing the big VC money?
-Gaming-adjacent funds backing people with gaming DNA who are now building apps and AI tools, and a few publisher-style vehicles quietly assembling that actually know how to ship games.
+If you’ve been trying to raise money for a studio, the answer is “nothing really”.
+Gaming-adjacent funds are now backing founders with “gaming DNA” who are building apps AI tools and defense drones.
 Active capital still exists.
 It’s just focused on selected geographies in Turkey, Israel, and Vietnam.

 Bottom line: If you're not in those ecosystems, you're not genuinely AI-native or haven’t pivoted to tools, tech, or apps; it's going to be a hard year to raise capital.

 The conversation that will stay with me longest was about Roblox.
 Not Roblox as a kids' platform or a marketing channel, but Roblox as a fully-formed development ecosystem.
-The developers building there aren't teenagers experimenting.
-They're 30-year-old studio leads running teams of a hundred people, building native experiences for the biggest IP in the world, under NDA, at a level of craft the mainstream industry hasn't recognized.
+The developers building there aren't teenagers experimenting anymore.
+They're nearly 30-year-old studio leads running teams of a hundred people, building native experiences for the biggest IPs in the world a level of craft the mainstream industry hasn't recognized.

 This is not a tchotchke strategy.
 We’re seeing IP development for an audience that cannot be reached any other way.
 The developers who started on Roblox may not be a gateway to something else.
 Roblox might just be where they stay.
 That's the part many publishers haven’t fully processed yet.
 A part that many seasoned developers refuse to admit.